Tutorial

 xlab("Wavelength")

-Now we can clearly see that the noisy sections of each spectral signature are
+Now we can clearly see that the noisy sections of each spectral signature are within the atmospheric absorption bands.
+For our final step, let's take all reflectance values from within each absorption band and set them to NA

-remove the noisy sections from the plot.
+to remove the noisiest sections from the plot.

 # Duplicate the spectral signatures into a new data.frame

-Pixel.melt.masked[Pixel.melt.masked$wavelengths>ab1[1]&Pixel.melt.masked$wavelengths<ab1[2],]$Reflectance <- NA
+pixel.melt.masked[pixel.melt.masked$wavelengths>ab1[1]&pixel.melt.masked$wavelengths<ab1[2],]$Reflectance <- NA

-Pixel.melt.masked[Pixel.melt.masked$wavelengths>ab2[1]&Pixel.melt.masked$wavelengths<ab2[2],]$Reflectance <- NA
+pixel.melt.masked[pixel.melt.masked$wavelengths>ab2[1]&pixel.melt.masked$wavelengths<ab2[2],]$Reflectance <- NA

 # Plot the masked spectral signatures